couchbaselabs/hands_on_n1ql_v4/content/slide-177.md

-# Part 7 : INSERT, DELETE, UPDATE and MERGE Statements
+# Part 8 : INSERT, DELETE, UPDATE and MERGE Statements

 ## DELETE

-Using the index previously created we can delete the document.
+DELETE lets you remove documents from buckets.

+There are 2 methods :

+* Use Clause
+     * Using USE KEYS expr
+* Using USE INDEX (index-ref)
+* Use where clause to constrain which documents to delete.

+The example deletes 2 documents with Keys "baldwin" and "arnold"

 <pre id="example">
 DELETE FROM contacts
-USE INDEX (deleteindex) where name="Helga Pataki"
+USE KEYS ["baldwin", "arnold"]

 </pre>